North Vancouver School District

 the natural place to learn©

 Each year, boards of education are required to submit a Five-Year Capital Plan identifying both major and minor capital funding priorities required for their school districts.
-In late March 2022, the Ministry of Education and Child Care issued instructions identifying the funding programs and requirements for the preparation and submission of the 2023/24 Five-Year Capital Plan.
-The deadlines for the submissions r, using the Capital Asset Planning System (CAPS) online platform, will be as follows:
+In late March 2023, the Ministry of Education and Child Care issued instructions identifying the funding programs and requirements for the preparation and submission of the 2024/25 Five-Year Capital Plan.
+The deadlines for the submissions, using the Capital Asset Planning System online platform, as follows:

 School districts are required to have a current Long Range Facilities Plan (LRFP) to support major capital priorities identified in their Five-Year Capital Plan submission.
 The LRFP is to incorporate consideration of demographic changes, enrolment patterns, residential developments planned in the community, facility condition, and capacity utilization.